Why are certain trees and plants as sacred?

 In Hinduism all of life is sacred and one of the highest qualities to aspire to is non-harming, ahimsa, but it is true that certain trees and plants, as well as certain animals and certain rivers or even mountains are viewed as especially sacred.
 The tulasi plant is especially regarded as sacred amongst Vaishnavas.
 Within the Shaiva community bael leaves are particularly sacred.
 Trees like the fig or the bodhi tree are generally sacred to all Hindus.
 Similarly, rivers like the Ganga (Ganges) are sacred to all Hindus, but in different part of India the local rivers are sacred to a particular region.
 In the south, for example, the Godavari and Kaveri are most sacred.
 In the north these rivers may not be known.
 Mountains such as the Himalayas are sacred to all Hindus, but again in different regions local mountains or hills may have particular significance although they may be unknown outside of that region.
 The Venkata hills north of Chennai (Madras) are sacred to Vaishnavas who visit the famous temple to Balaji that sits atop this great set of hills.
 Outside of this region these hills are unknown.
 And of course along with every sacred object, there is a sacred story explaining the divine origins of that object.

 Here is a simple anecdote that further illustrates what is meant by the sacred in Hinduism: Puja is always to be performed with sacred waters, particularly Ganges water, the water most sacred in India.
-However, it is not always possible to get Ganges water in America, my part of the world.
+However, it is not always possible to get Ganges water in America.
 In order to solve this problem there is a special sacred waters “calling” mantra that can be repeated at the beginning of the puja to convert ordinary tap water into sacred waters.
-This mantra lists many of the sacred rivers of India, but I have rewritten the mantra to include the Colorado River as well as the rivers of India.
-For me, in my part of the world, the Colorado River is my sacred river.
-In fact America is my sacred land.
-Where I live is my sacred home.
+This mantra lists many of the sacred rivers of India, but sometimes the mantra is expanded to include the Colorado River as well as the rivers of India.
+There is no contradiction here, the Colorado River is a sacred river.
+In fact all the rivers in America are sacred.
+Where one lives is sacred land.
 Hinduism views the whole world as sacred.
 Seeing the sacred is a state of mind.

 Why do we consider the lotus special?